Brian Wride Music

 I am currently accepting students on Tuesdays & Wednesdays between the hours of 10 am and 4 pm.

-I recognize that I don't have a lot of availability outside of school hours but due to other commitments I am unable to teach outside of these hours.
+I recognize that I don't have a lot of availability outside of business hours but due to other commitments I am unable to teach outside of these hours.

 Where are you located?